 Cost of Change — The Hidden Driver Behind Our Software Delivery Choices

-1. What Is Cost of Change
+1. What Is Cost of Change?

 Cost of change refers to the dollar value a project incurs if a business requirement is modified before delivery.
 Naturally, we want the cost of change to be as small as possible.

-Cost of change has the following characteristics:
+Cost of Change in software engineering has the following characteristics:

-2. Measuring Cost of Change
+3. Measuring Cost of Change

-3. Drivers of Cost of Change
+4. Drivers of Cost of Change

 To better understand the cost of change, we need to examine the drivers behind it.
 Implementing a new feature requires, at the minimum, some analysis and coding.
 Business value is created at this stage, and the customer is happy to cover the costs.